kalvn/shaarli2mastodon/README.md

 ### 1. Create the application in Mastodon
 On your Mastodon instance, go to *Preferences > Development > Your applications* and create a new one.

 You can use whatever you want as *name* and *website* but if you have no idea, I suggest *shaarli2mastodon* and *https://github.com/kalvn/shaarli2mastodon*.
-You need to remember those parameters for next step.

 In *Scopes*, chose only *write* permission and validate.